miakepia/portfolio/pages/template-alt.md

     <img src="/assets/images/personas.png" alt="A photo of a woman reading some posters on a wall">
   </picture>

-   <figcaption class="right">Image of post it notes with A11y stuff] We used user profiles to help us review the templates for accessibility issues.
+   <figcaption class="right">We used <a href="https://www.gov.uk/government/publications/understanding-disabilities-and-impairments-user-profiles">accessibility profiles</a> to help us review the templates for accessibility issues.
 We also tested on a range of devices, which gave us much-needed insight into how users of older technology experience the site.</figcaption>
 </figure>

 <div class="grid">